-Employees may pursue opportunities or be asked by a charity or other nonprofit organization to serve as a director or on an advisory committee.
-An employee's service as a member of, or an advisor to, the board of directors of a nonprofit charitable, civic, social service, religious, professional, or trade organization is encouraged but must be approved, consistent with the provisions of the Code and Company Policies, and not create a conflict of interest with the employee's responsibilities to the Company.
+We may pursue opportunities or be asked by a charity, other non-profit organization, or external company (either publicly traded or privately held) to serve as a director or on an advisory committee.
+Service as a member of, or an advisor to, the board of directors of a non-profit charitable, civic, social service, religious, professional, or trade organization is encouraged but may require approval, consistent with the provisions of the Code and Company Policies, and must not create a conflict of interest with our responsibilities to the Company.
+With respect to opportunities to serve on the board or on an advisory committee of a publicly traded or privately held company, such appointments also must not create a conflict of interest with the individual's responsibilities to the Company and must be disclosed to and approved by the Company in advance of any appointment.